New York City Distracted Driving Accidents Attorney

 Have you been injured in a distracted driving car accident in New York City?
 Don’t let the distracted driver who caused your accident off the hook.
 Call Mirman, Markovits & Landau, P.C. and let our experienced NYC personal injury lawyers hold them fully accountable.
 We’ll work hard to get you all of the money you need and deserve.

 We offer a free consultation, so give our NYC law offices a call to arrange a time to discuss your case today.
+We have over 200 years of combined experience and have recovered over $1 billion in awards and settlements for our clients.

 Why Should I Call Mirman, Markovits & Landau, P.C.
 After a Distracted Driving Accident in NYC?